Master Gardener Volunteers

-The Pinellas County Master Gardener Program began in 1982 and to date has provided training to hundreds of volunteers enabling them to become Certified Master Gardeners.Master Gardeners have played an important role in the development of the teaching landscape that surrounds the Pinellas County Extension facility.
-Additionally, many Master Gardeners volunteer their time to projects such as school gardening education, assisting with 4-H programming, presenting educational programs, and leading tours of The Florida Botanical Gardens for adults and children.
+The Pinellas County Master Gardener Program began in 1982 and to date has provided training to hundreds of volunteers enabling them to become Certified Master Gardener Volunteers.
+Additionally, many Master Gardeners volunteer their time to projects such as school and community gardening education, assisting with 4-H programming, and presenting educational gardening programs.

 Prior training, education, and gardening knowledge are not needed for selection to the Master Gardener training program.
 A sincere desire to learn and help others and a personal commitment to volunteer service are the main traits needed.

-- Florida-Friendly Landscaping™
+- Nine Principles of Florida-Friendly Landscaping™